4D Printing: A technology coming from the future

 4D Printing: Self-Folding Surface Cube from MIT Self-Assembly Lab

 What is the difference between 3D Printing and 4D Printing?

-A 4D printed object, is printed just like any 3D printed shape.
-The difference is that the 4D Printing technology uses programmable materials which perform a different functionality by adding water, light or heat.
+A 4D printed object is printed just like any 3D printed shape.
+The difference is that the 4D Printing technology uses programmable and advanced materials that perform a different functionality by adding hot water, light or heat.
 That’s why a non-living object can change its 3D shape and behavior over time.

 Advantages of 4D Printing

-The most obvious advantage of 4D printing is that through computational folding, objects larger than 3D printers can be printed as only one part.
-Since the 4D printed objects can change shape, can shrink and unfold, objects that are too large to fit a 3D printer can be compressed for 3D printing into their secondary form.
+The most obvious advantage of 4D printing is that through computational folding, objects larger than printers can be printed as only one part.
+Since the 4D printed objects can change shape, can shrink and unfold, objects that are too large to fit a printer can be compressed for 3D printing into their secondary form.

-Another advantage of the 4D Printing technology is the usage of the possible applied materials.
+Another advantage of 4D Printing technology is the usage of possible applied materials.
 4D printing has a vast potential to revolutionize the world of materials as we know it today.
 Imagine 4D printing being applied to a variety of smart materials that today we cannot even imagine!

 Potential Applications of 4D Printing